prern4321/-Project-3-Group-3/README.md

 # Contribution:
 ## Prerna Dutt

-Worked out the coding logic for Project: index page ,app.py, 2 visualizations using canvas lib and connecting it all to the index page.
-Worked out the mouse over on the map visual.
-Setting up the sequel database and pandas connection to it .
+Worked out the coding logic for Project: index page , app.py, 2 visualizations, showcountyplot and sector chart using various JS libraries and connecting it all to the index page.
+Worked out the mouse over on the map visuals.
+The Javascript and the CSS files Setting up the sequel database and pandas connection to it .
 Testing the final outputs.
 Map with flow logic on read me.
 Using CanvasJs.Assisting in the finalization of readme.